aquatix/dammit.nl/content/posts/prettifying_gnome.md

 Title: Pretty Gnome
 Started: 2016-02-24, 2017-04-26 16:17:00, 2017-06-03, 2018-11-25
-Date: 2017-04-26 16:17:00
+Date: 2018-11-26 16:17:00
 Slug: pretty-gnome
 Authors: Michiel Scholten
 Category: howto
 Tags: linux, desktop, howto
-Status: draft
+Image:

 This little howto has been long in the making, as I wanted to do a write-up of how I themed and tweaked my Gnome(-Shell) based desktops to my liking for quite a while.
+My desktop environments are based on Ubuntu, but this howto can be applied to any distribution and OS that runs Gnome-Shell.
+The setup described here is tested on at least Gnome 3.28 and 3.30 (latest Gnome release), so for example works on Ubuntu 18.04 LTS and 18.10.

+On Ubuntu, I installed the 'vanilla' version of Gnome-Shell by installing the `vanilla-gnome-desktop` package and chosing the `Gnome Xorg` session in the GDM login screen.
+Otherwise, you get the Ubuntu tweaked version of Gnome-Shell, which might suite your tastes, but has the bar on the left side and some garish orange-based colours.
+I like orange, but the changes that `vanilla-gnome-desktop` does to the bootscreen and the login screens are welcome.

+## Get-out-of-my-way, but still provide me useful information

 I use a bunch of Gnome-Shell extensions to provide some extra convenience and declutter the environment.